metadaddy/facebook-template-clojure/README.md

 Facebook/Heroku sample app -- Clojure
 =====================================

 This is a sample app showing use of the Facebook Graph API, written in Clojure, designed for deployment to [Heroku](http://www.heroku.com/).
+You can see the sample running at https://facebook-template-clojure.herokuapp.com/.

 Run locally
 -----------